 The Australian Accounting Standards Board has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Board.
-The Board has decided not to early adopt any of the new and amended pronouncements apart from enhanced related party disclosures.
+The Board has decided not to early adopt any of the new and amended pronouncements.

-Notes to and forming part of the Accounts for the Year ended 30 June 2017
+Notes to and forming part of the Accounts for the Year ended 30 June 2018